jgrams/blog/content/blog/_index.md

 ---
-title: My Feelings About The Situations
+title: My Feelings About These Situations
 ---